kumohakasemk9/forgedocs-fork/docs/gettingstarted/index.md

 5. Choose your IDE: Forge explicitly supports developing with Eclipse or IntelliJ environments, but any environment, from Netbeans to vi/emacs, can be made to work.
     * For Eclipse, you should run `gradlew eclipse` - this will download some more artifacts for building eclipse projects and then place the eclipse project artifacts in your current directory.
     * For IntelliJ, simply import the build.gradle file.
+!!! note
+    In `forge-1.12.2-14.23.5.2860-mdk`, it looks like `setupDecompWorkspace` task is deleted.
+If you want to use cli for building, please do `eclipse` task only.
 6. Load your project into your IDE.
     * For Eclipse, create a workspace anywhere (though the easiest location is one level above your project folder).
 Then simply import your project folder as a project, everything will be done automatically.
     * For IntelliJ, you only need to create run configs.
 You can run `gradlew genIntellijRuns` to do this.